barabo/xlsql/README.md

 # Contributing
 To contribute to this project, please fork the repo and make your changes there.
 Submit a PR back to this repo for review.

+Be sure to install the dev dependencies, such as `pre-commit` and `black`.